schuyler1d/gmail-sharedlabels/README.md

 Synchronization is NOT immediate -- it will generally occur at whatever twice the value of UPDATE_MINUTES is set to at the top of Code.gs.
-The repository has it set to 3, so it should take about 6 minutes for fellow members to sync.
+The repository has it set to 1, so it should take about two minutes for fellow members to sync.
+(Note that Google only allows certain values for UPDATE_MINUTES;
+ It can also be 5 or 10, e.g.)

 Whenever you want to create a new shared label across people, then go to the installation screen, add aq label and click Save.
 Then tell